ilmenit/CC65-Advanced-Optimizations/README.md

 * Use early proper data structures and algorithms.
 Good algorithm can bring much higher performance boost than low-level optimizations.
 * In case of 6502 platform, think in advance about memory layout how to make access to data fast, without additional computations.

-The following "best practices" are going from *basic ones* to *extreme ones* and it's up to you which make sense to apply for your code (profile it!) in price of code readability.
+The following "best practices" are going from *basic ones* to *extreme ones* and it is up to you which make sense to apply for your code (profile it!) in price of code readability.

 ### 01 - Start - no optimizations - 528 ticks